 - Ensuring that the resources we share with clients and families reflect our commitment to anti-racism.

-- Putting equity at the center of our future strategic planning processes, including a re-examination of our mission with a lens of intersectionality.
+- Placing equity at the center of our strategic planning processes, including a re-examination of our mission with a lens of intersectionality.

 - Sharing regular, publicly available updates on KIT’s progress on these action steps and this journey to hold ourselves accountable.